 The answer is to invite the number of guests that your money can afford to feed; and that you can afford to pay for a venue that is big enough to accommodate all of them.

 Why You Should Not Invite Everybody to Your Wedding

 While it’s great to have a big fat Nigerian wedding that is talk of the town, you should know that what makes a classy wedding is not the number of guests.
 Instead, it is how well you took care of your guests.
 You’ll appear stingy and wicked if you invited 400 people to a hall where 100 are standing and only 200 got food.
 Your guests will definitely bad-mouth you. ‘ No be by force’, as we’ll usually say in pidgin English.

 SUMMARY: If you cut down the number of guests you’re inviting, you can seriously reduce the cost of food and drinks you require, as well as venue cost (smaller venue spaces cost less).
 Try reducing your guest list by, say, 10% and recalculate your food/ drinks cost, as well as a price for a smaller venue – you should see that your entire wedding budget will drop down like magic.

 How Many Wedding Guests to Invite: A Quick Guide to Knowing

 The right way to go about determining how many guests you should invite to your wedding is to first set aside a food budget.
 You get that by splitting your entire wedding budget and setting aside a portion for separate things, including food.

-- 21% for reception (food, drinks, cakes, small chops)
+- 21% for the reception (food, drinks, cakes, small chops)

-- 18% for venue and decoration (including rentals such as chair covers, canopy tents etc)
+- 18% for venue and decoration (including rentals such as chair covers, canopy tents, etc)